 Click here for the free pattern for the Recantgular Sampler Blanket.

 If you’re new here, welcome!
 I’m a crochet (and knitting) teacher, designer, and blogger.
 In addition to sharing my own projects and news on my blog, I also do a lot of interviews (I’ve even won a few awards) and book reviews.
 I’m really honored to be part of A Tour Through Crochet Country.
-To celebrate National Crochet Month and my blogiversary, I’ll be sharing a free pattern and a coupon code today.
+To celebrate National Crochet Month and my blogiversary, I’ll be sharing a free pattern below.
 But first I’d like to talk about how important the CGOA has been to me.

 As many of my regular readers know, my grandmother taught me to crochet.
 After she passed away in 2007, I didn’t have any important people in my real life to talk with about crochet.
 Through my membership in CGOA and my involvement in the CGOA Professionals listerv, I’ve had the chance to virtually meet many wonderful crocheters who share the same passion for the hook as I do.

 Back in 2009, I had the honor of being introduced to a wonderful mentor, Mary E. Nolfi, through the CGOA mentoring program.
 When I was first exploring design, Mary guided and encouraged me.
 Her primer is a great intro for aspiring crochet designers.
 I still remember my excitement at emailing her when my firstdesigns were selected for publication.
 I’m also grateful to Michelle Maks, yesterday’s stop on the the tour, for taking a chance on me when she was the editor of Crochet World.
 I’m thrilled to have another mentor, Marty Miller (March 13’s stop on the tour), who is helping me explore tech editing.

 Now I’m paying it forward by volunteering to write book reviews for the CGOA newsletter and blog, and by serving as a mentor to another designer.